Sarah-Bue/budget-buddy/README.md

 As a user, I want to be able to track and categorize my expenses.
 - Budget Buddy allows users to track their expenses.
 - Budget Buddy prompts users to provide several details about an expense to categorize it accordingly.
-- Budget buddy allows users to choose from a predefined list of categories for their expenses to help maintain consistency across entries.
+- Budget Buddy allows users to choose from a predefined list of categories for their expenses to help maintain consistency across entries.

 As a user, I want to be able to store my expense details in a Google Sheet for further processing.